romshark/webwire-go/README.md

 ```

 ### Automatic Connection Maintenance
-The WebWire client maintains the connection and will automatically try to reconnect in the background whenever the connection is lost.
+The WebWire client maintains the connection fully automatically to guarantee maximum connection uptime.
+It will automatically reconnect in the background whenever the connection is lost.

 The only things to remember are:
 - Client API methods such as `client.Request`, `client.TimedRequest` and `client.RestoreSession` will timeout if the server is unavailable for the entire duration of the specified timeout and thus the client fails to reconnect.